-Substantially all of the Tollway's employees participate in the State Employee Retirement System (SERS), as more fully described in Note 12.
+Substantially all of the Tollway's employees participate in the State Employee Retirement System (SERS), a single-employer, public employee defined benefit pension plan of the State of Illinois, as more fully described in Note 12.

 In accordance with the Tollway's adoption of GASB Statement No. 68, Accounting and Financial Reporting for Pension - an amendment of GASB Statement No. 27, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68, the net pension liability, deferred outflows of resources, deferred inflows of resources and pension expense have been recognized in the Tollway's financial statements.